-That the only provision G-d made for reconciling man to Himself was through the atoning work of haMashiach (the Messiah), who died as the sacrifice for our disobedience and rose again, manifesting the victory over sin and death (Lev.
+The only provision G-d made for reconciling man to Himself was through the atoning work of haMashiach, who died as the sacrifice for our disobedience and rose again, manifesting the victory over sin and death (Lev.
 17:11, Isa.
 53:1-12, II Cor.
 5:19).

-That those who are of the Ruach haKodesh become members of the universal people of G-d, or the Body of Messiah.
+Those who are of the Ruach haKodesh become members of the universal people of G-d, or the body of Yeshua.
 This one spiritual fellowship includes both Jews and Gentiles as equal members of this body (I Cor.
 12:12-13, 27, Eph.
 2:11-18, Isa.
 49:6).

-In the work and presence of the Ruach haKodesh in the life of the believer.
-He brings forth the fruit of righteousness in the life of all followers of the Messiah.
-Ruach haKodesh also gifts, orders, and leads the local body of believers, enabling the believers to become a community of love and service (Rom.
+Ruach haKodesh works in the life of the believer.
+He brings forth the fruit of righteousness in all followers of haMashiach.
+He also gifts, orders, and leads the local body of believers, enabling the believers to become a community of love and service (Rom.
 8:1-4, 12:4-5, I Cor.
 12, Eph.
 4:11-12).

-That G-d gave the practices of the Law for moral instruction and as a body of cultural – national practice which would point forward to the Messiah’s work.
-The Law is valid as a reflection of G-d’s righteous standard and as a means of preserving a distinct nation of Israel.
-“Fulfillment” by the work of Yeshua does not imply the abrogation of the Law but rather bringing the Torah (Books of Moses) to its fullest meaning.
+G-d gave the practices of the Torah (the Law, the five books of Moses) for moral instruction and as a body of cultural – national practice which would point forward to the work of haMashiach.
+It is valid as a reflection of G-d’s righteous standard and as a means of preserving a distinct nation of Israel.
+“Fulfillment” by the work of Yeshua does not imply the abrogation of the Torah but rather bringing it to its fullest meaning.
 Righteousness with G-d is based solely upon grace through faith (Deut.
 30:11-20, 6:20-25, Ps.
 19:7-14, Matt.
 5:17-19, Rom.
 3:23, 27-31, 6:23, Eph.
 2:8-9).

-That the nation Israel is chosen by G-d to be a channel of blessing to all the nations on earth.
-The return of the Jewish people to their land is in fulfillment of Biblical prophecy.
-The day will come when Israel as a nation will accept Yeshua haMashiach.
-Then shall the Word of G-d go forth from Zion and the Messiah will come again to establish His world-wide rule from Jerusalem (Gen. 2:1-3, Isa.
+The nation Israel is chosen by G-d to be a channel of blessing to all the nations on earth.
+The return of the Jewish people to their land fulfills Biblical prophecy.
+The day will come when Israel as a nation will accept Yeshua as haMashiach.
+Then, He will come again to establish His world-wide rule from Jerusalem, and the Word of G-d shall go forth from Zion (Gen. 2:1-3, Isa.
 11, Zech.
 12:10, 13:1, Rom.
 11:26-29).

-In the restoration of the Messianic Jewish Community.
+G-d has restored the Messianic Jewish Community.
 This community has been dormant for approximately seventeen centuries and the resurrected Messianic Community is an indication of G-d’s faithfulness to His covenant people.
-The restoration of the Romans 11 “Olive Tree” will provide healing between Jews and Gentiles in the Body of Messiah.
-(Rom.
-9-11)
+The restoration of the Romans 11 “Olive Tree” will provide healing between Jews and Gentiles in the body of haMashiach (Rom.
+9-11).

-In the ministry of reconciliation between Jewish and Gentile members of the Body of Messiah.
-Our congregation supports the Towards Jerusalem Council II (http://www.tjcii.org) initiative to repair and heal the breach between Jewish and Gentile believers in Yeshua dating from the first centuries of the Church, doing so primarily through humility, prayer and repentance.
-(Acts 15, 21:17-26, Rom.
+Yeshua desires reconciliation between Jewish and Gentile members of His body.
+Our congregation supports the Towards Jerusalem Council II (http://www.tjcii.org) initiative to repair and heal the breach between Jewish and Gentile believers in Yeshua dating from the first centuries of the Church, doing so primarily through humility, prayer and repentance (Acts 15, 21:17-26, Rom.
 11:11-29, II Cor.
 5:18-21, Eph.
-2:11-16)
+2:11-16).